SinomthaMzamo/bhala-edolweni/README.md

    - **`edolweni.db`**: This is the database file, SQLite in this case.
 It stores your application’s data (e.g., user information).

 4. **`main.py`**
    The entry point of the application.
-It typically initializes the web framework (like Flask), configures routes, and starts the development server.
-In many cases, this file will import from `app/routes.py` to link URL routes to the application logic.
+This starts up the backend server.

 ---